-EU - European Union

-Min - Minutes

-N4N - NEETs for NEETs

-NEET - young people Not in Education, Employment or in Training.

-PPT - PowerPoint

-ReACT - Restad Gård Activities, Cooperation, Together
+EU - European Union i.e. - stands for id est, which is Latin for "that is."
+Min - Minutes N4N - NEETs for NEETs NEET - young people Not in Education, Employment or in Training.
+PPT - PowerPoint ReACT - Restad Gård Activities, Cooperation, Together

 Background